AndreZWei/SVM/README.md

 It takes in 17 types of instructions:
 <ul>
-<li> LOD Rd, offset, Rs: let base be the contents of register Rs.
+<li> LOD Rd, offset(Rs): let base be the contents of register Rs.
 Then this loads RAM[base + offset] into register Rd.
 <li>Li Rd, number: loads number into register Rd.
-<li>STO Rs, offset, Rd: let base be the contents of register Rd, stores the contents of register Rs into location base + offset in the memory.
+<li>STO Rs, offset(Rd): let base be the contents of register Rd, stores the contents of register Rs into location base + offset in the memory.
 <li>MOV Rd, Rs: copies the contents of register Rs into register Rd.
 <li>ADD Rd, Rs, Rt: adds the contents of registers Rs and Rt and stores the sum in register Rd.
 <li>SUB Rd, Rs, Rt: subtracts the contents of register Rt from Rs and stores the difference in register Rd.